Joel-IV/MediScript-Database-for-Southern-Isabela-Medical-Center/README.md

 👩‍⚕️ Nurses and doctors needing fast access to safe medication guidelines

-💼 Medical administrators who want to ensure standardized treatment protocols
+💼 Medical administrators who want to ensure standardized treatment protocols This System is being used and improved for the Southern Isabela Medical Center.